 As a salesperson, it’s important to know the average value of a deal.
 This tells you how much money and effort are worth investing to try and win the average customer.
 The trouble is, this metric is only a small part of the picture.
 You also have to factor in future purchases that customer might make.
 The total lifetime value tells how much of your time is worth spending on new customers, also known as acquisition costs, among other insights.

 How to Calculate Sales Metrics in Freshsales CRM

 You can calculate just about all of these metrics using Freshsales CRM’s built-in dashboards functionality.
 Because Freshsales manages your accounts, leads, and opportunities, it can generate up-to-date reports on your dashboard automatically.
 Additionally, because Freshsales is customizable, you can decide which reports go onto your dashboard and what order they appear.In addition, you can create more reports by exporting data out of Freshsales CRM and into a comma-separated values file.
 Exporting data with Freshsales is simple.
 It offers step-by-step instructions on its support pages but are also happy to assist with this step.

 Freshsales offers a variety of customizable dashboard reports to help you and your team stay focused on what’s important.
 The best thing is you can try them out for yourself with a free trial.
 To learn more about how sales metrics and dashboards work with Freshsales CRM, sign-up here for a free 30-day trial.

 Alternative Sales Dashboard Providers

 Sales dashboards are a large component of analytical CRM software.
 While some CRMs focus on sales and others on customer service, analytical CRMs focus on housing, presenting, and inculcating a data-driven culture to help sales professionals and business owners quickly visualize the current state or direction of their business.
-For more information on analytical CRM and the CRM types, see our article, Types of CRM: What They Are and Where to Find Them.

 The Bottom Line